KlimLe/ML4B-Stock-Prediction/README.md

 - We are experiencing overfitting due to having a small dataset.

 #### 5.4 CPU
-Our advanced model is particularly demanding, which is why we movod our development to Google Colab.
+Our advanced model is particularly demanding, which is why we moved our development to Google Colab.

 #### 5.5 Repositories
 The transfer of code from Google Colab to GitHub caused errors, and debugging is still incomplete.